 Since October of 1989, Safe Harbour has provided many services to the community.
 Safe Harbour is now in need of Household Supplies, Paper Products, Cleaning Products, New Twin Sheets, New Towels and Wash Clothes, New Blankets, Feminine Hygiene Products, New Socks, New Night Clothes, New Slippers, New Women’s Plus Size Clothing.
 Safe Harbour requests New items because each resident takes whatever is given to them when they leave the shelter.
 Safe Harbour does not have the storage available to store used items.
 For further information, please call 419-626-2200 or 419-621-7785.

 Down Syndrome of Sandusky Children's Play and Support Group Meeting.
-Please join us the 2nd Thursday of each month from 6pm to 8pm at the Milan Library located at 19 E. Church Street Milan, OH.
+Please join us the 2nd Wednesday of each month from 6pm to 8pm at the Sandusky Library in the Program Room.
 Children, parents and grandparents of all ages are welcome.
-Please bring age appropriate toys for your children.
-Juice boxes and bottled water will be provided.
-Topic specific discussions and Children's storytime are optional.
+Juice boxes and toys will be provided.
+Contact: DSOSgroup@gmail.com if any questions.

 Serving Our Seniors, the geriatric social service agency that advocates for older adults to maintain their independence is in need of unwanted hearing aids that fit over-the-ear.
 The donated hearing aids will be refurbished and dispensed by an audiologist or hearing aid business to Erie County residents, age 60+ at a cost that is within each senior citizen’s ability to afford, without causing any financial hardship.
 Donate the over-the-ear hearing aid go at Serving Our Seniors, 310 E. Boalt Street, Sandusky.
 For more information call 419-624-1856 or 800-564-1856.